 Cost of course for Firehouse ceramics member: $120.00

 These three session courses (90 min each session) will teach you the basics of either wheelthrowing OR handbuilding ceramic technique.
 The Wheelthrowing course will focus on throwing forms, trimming, handles, decorating, and glazing.
 The handbuilding course will focus on coil and slab building, sculpting forms, construction and glazing.
 Because these sessions are one-on-one, scheduling is flexible, but please note the courses should be completed over one month.
 Cost of course includes all supplies and firing.
+Age requirement for the wheelthrowing course is 14+ years old, handbuilding is all ages.
 Please email Grace with course inquiries: Admin@firehouseart.

 Annual ceramics membership fee: $45